-Your most frequently asked questions about wild boar bristle brushes
+Your most frequently asked questions regarding Boar Bristle Brushes

 Our boar bristles come mainly from wild boars from the Indian and Chinese high mountains.

-Just as other animals change their fur over the year, the wild boars lay their bristles off between the seasons.
-The deposited bristles are then collected and selected for brush processing, cleaned and further processed.
-Additional bristles are collected as a by-product of meat processing.
-The animals are not killed because of their bristles.
+Just as other animals change their fur throughout the year, wild boars shed their bristles between seasons.
+The shed bristles are then collected and selected for brush processing, cleaned and further processed.
+Other bristles are collected as a by-product of meat processing.
+In the process, the animals are not killed for their bristles.

-To comply with the EU regulations on the import of products of animal origin, the bristles are subsequently cleaned and processed accordingly.
+In order to comply with EU regulations on the import of products of animal origin, the bristles are cleaned further down the line and processed accordingly.

-We always work together with our suppliers to make the procurement process even more transparent.
+We always work with our suppliers to make the procurement process even more transparent.

-Depending on what time of day we receive the order, we will send your package out on the same or the next day.
+Depending on the time of day we receive your order, we will send your package out the same day or the next day.
 The package will then be with you in 3 to 5 working days.

-Occasionally, a bristle can break off.
-This is completely normal and does not mean that the brush will lose all of its bristles.
-If your brush loses an unusually large number of bristles, please write to us.
+Occasionally, bristles may break or fall out.
+As the boar bristles are inserted into the brush body completely naturally and without chemical adhesives, it can occasionally happen that bristles fall out.
+This is completely normal and does not mean that the brush has lost all its bristles.
+If your brush loses an unusually large number of bristles, please contact us.
 We will then find a solution together.

-Some are afraid that brushing will cause them to lose their beautiful curls, as it will straighten the hair.
+Some people are afraid that brushing will cause them to lose their beautiful curls, as it straightens the hair.

 Basically, split ends, dry hair and small injuries in the hair structure strengthen the curls.
 When brushing with the Natural Hair Brush, these areas are repaired and nourished.
-This can mean that you have to twist your hair a little more after brushing to revive the curl structure.
+This can mean that you have to twist your hair again after brushing to revive the curl structure.

-In the end, you are definitely doing your hair a favour and with regular use, you will definitely get more beautiful hair.
+But at the end of the day, you are definitely doing your hair a favour and will definitely get more beautiful hair after regular use.

 Our Natural Hair Brush is made exclusively of materials that are naturally antistatic.
 Why can static build-up still occur?